hsynercn/pluralsight-js-path/1_javascript_getting_started.md

 showMessage("Test", " this");
 ```

-If we don't supply values for all parameters they will be set to undefined.
+**If we don't supply values for parameter it will be set to undefined.**

 ```js
 function myFunction(message, secondMessage) {